 - Tutorials offering advice on how to commit such offences, including how to evade and frustrate law enforcement activity and the exchange of details of vulnerable commercial sites and servers.

-The founder of the forum was Nicholas Webber.
-Having established a web site named www.GhostMarket.net, he acted as “administrator’ and had overall control of the site.
+Having established a web site named www.GhostMarket.net, the ownder acted as “administrator’ and had overall control of the site.

 An examination of the rebuilt forum and its database revealed many thousands of data entries relating to individuals’ personal details including names, dates of birth, bank details, passwords, PayPal accounts and social security numbers.
 Site members are believed to have traded in compromised databases containing thousands of personal details including bank account numbers, PIN numbers, passwords and malware including the Zeus Trojan and other types of criminal software, including credit card verification programs.